Netflix/photon/README.md

 - AssetMap (ST 429-9)
 - PackingList (ST 429-8)
 - Composition Playlist (ST 2067-3)
-- IMF track files (ST 2067-5)
+- IMF Track Files (ST 2067-5)

 Photon parses and reads IMF track files and serializes the metadata into the IMF Composition Playlist structure.
-Currently, Photon provides support for IMF Application #2E (ST 2067-21) and Application #5 ACES (ST 2067-50), and the Immersive Audio Bitstream (IAB) Plug-in (ST 2067-201).
+Currently, Photon provides support for
+- IMF Application #2E (ST 2067-21)
+- Application #5 ACES (ST 2067-50)
+- Immersive Audio Bitstream (IAB) Level 0 Plug-in (ST 2067-201).
+- Audio with Frame-based S-ADM Metadata Plug-in (ST 2067-203).

 The goal of the Photon is to provide a simple standardized interface to completely validate an IMP.